justinrlee/dcos-notes/spark/spark.md

     2. Running Spark jobs from inside the cluster, in client mode, using hdfs
     3. Running Spark jobs from a Docker container in the cluster
     4. Running Spark jobs from a Marathon job, in client mode
+    4. Running Spark jobs from a Metronome job, in client mode
     5. Running Spark jobs from a Marathon job as a Docker container, in client mode

 2. Cluster mode: Start a Spark driver as a task hosted in the cluster.
 This requires a dispatcher.
 We'll look at: